dhellmann/pymotw/PyMOTW/sys/imports.rst

     :literal:
     :start-after: #end_pymotw_header

-Finally, a short demo script to pull the pieces together and use the ``ShelveFinder`` and ``ShelveLoader`` to import code from a shelf.
+Finally, a demo script to pull the pieces together and use the ``ShelveFinder`` and ``ShelveLoader`` to import code from a shelf.

 .. include:: sys_shelve_importer_demo.py
     :literal:
     :start-after: #end_pymotw_header

+The shelf is added to the import path the first time an import occurs after the path is modified.
+The finder recognizes the shelf and returns a loader, which is used for all imports from that shelf.
+The initial package-level import creates a new module object and then execs the source loaded from the shelf, using the new module as the namespace so that names defined in the source are preserved as module-level attributes.
+The loading of other modules and sub-packages proceeds in the same way.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_shelve_importer_demo.py'))